From Statistics Explained

 The following LFS data are used in the calculations of the monthly unemployment rates published in this article:

-- For Estonia and Hungary: monthly data (3 month moving average) up to and including August, September and October 2013.
+- For Hungary: monthly data (3 month moving average) up to and including December 2013, January and February 2014.

-- For the United Kingdom: monthly data (3 month moving average) up to and including July, August and September 2013.
+- For Estonia and the United Kingdom: monthly data (3 month moving average) up to and including November and December 2013 and January 2014.

-- For Belgium, Bulgaria, France, Croatia, Cyprus, Luxembourg, Malta, Slovenia and Slovakia: quarterly data up and including Q2 2013.
+- For Belgium, Bulgaria, Ireland, Spain, France, Croatia, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Slovenia and Slovakia: quarterly data up and including Q4 2013.

 Member States may publish other rates such as register-based unemployment rates, or rates based on the national LFS or corresponding surveys.
 These rates may vary from those published by Eurostat due to a different definition or methodological choices.